 Readers must show their Library card at Reception upon arrival and sign into the Visitor’s Book.

-Lockers are available for readers to store their personal possessions securely.
+Personal bags are not permitted in the Library.
+Lockers are provided for readers to store their personal possessions securely.
 Personal property must not be left overnight in the lockers.
+Any items left overnight will be removed.

 If you choose to take your personal possessions into the Library, please ensure that you keep them with you at all times.
 The Warburg Institute accepts no responsibility if such items are damaged or stolen while in the Library.